anoma/namada/documentation/docs/src/user-guide/ibc.md

 You can find an example of the config file [here](https://hackmd.io/l6HNSqJmQt6QfkjfTmSfbw).
 Basically, you change only the chain IDs, the RPC addresses, and the key names to the config file for Namada.
 If you don't have nodes, please set up nodes manually or [scripts](#setup-nodes-for-namada-instances).

-Once this has created, you can export the true path of the new file to a varaible, which will be useful for later.
+Once this has created, you can export the path of the new file to a varaible, which will be useful for later.
 ```bash
 export HERMES_CONFIG="<path-to-toml.toml>"
 ```